Gibraltar airport History

 GB Airways (flying as a British Airways franchisee) began operating the route between Madrid and Gibraltar, but this was discontinued after a season.
 The company cited operation difficulties since the crew, based at Gatwick, had to fly the four leg route in a day.
 Any flight delays caused the crew to be out of hours hence the operational problems.
 The Iberia flights stopped after less than two years, in September 2008, the company cited low passenger volumes.
 Monarch operated a service to Manchester from 2003 to 2006.
 Air Andaluz (Andalus Lineas Aereas) also flew from Gibraltar to Madrid and to Barcelona for a year, ceasing all operations in April 2010.
 Monarch returned to Gibraltar and EasyJet took over the GB airways operations.

 A new 84m pound terminal was opened in 2012 on the Gibraltar side of the border.
 It has a design capacity of one million passengers a year.
 There were 445.000 passenger movements in 2015 and 548,230 in 2016.
-The terminal design layout provides for passengers arriving or leaving via Spain as well as via Gibraltar, however the corresponding adjoining Spanish terminal building, foreseen in the 'Cordoba Accord' and located in La Linea was cancelled along with other infrastructure projects in the economic crisis of 2010 and never reinstated in subsequent state annual budgets.
+The terminal design layout provides for passengers arriving or leaving via Spain as well as via Gibraltar, however the corresponding adjoining Spanish terminal building, foreseen in the 'Cordoba Accord' and located in La Linea was cancelled along with other infrastructure projects in the economic crisis of 2010 and has never been reinstated in subsequent state annual budgets.

 During the Second World War, on 4 July 1943, a B-24 Liberator II crashed into the sea after taking off at night, killing all 11 passengers and 5 crew.
 Lt.
 Gen. Władysław Sikorski, commander-in-chief of the Polish Army and Prime Minister of the Polish government-in-exile, was on board.
 A British inquiry concluded that the plane's controls had jammed for an unknown reason.
 A propellor recovered from the plane, serves as a memorial to the incident, is now displayed at Europa Point.